vnavascues/solidity_playground/README.md

 [Node Version Manager](https://github.com/nvm-sh/nvm/blob/master/README.md)

-The node version number is in the `.nvmrc` file.
-For automatically run the node version specified in the `.nvmrc` file, an option is:
+The node version is in the `.nvmrc` file, and an example for automatically use this version of node is:

 1. Open the virtual environment `.postactivate` script.
 2. Paste at the top `nvm use`.